ArdaOzcan/collage/README.md

 ```

 ## Configuration:
-After you download and change your directory, you need some libraries:
+After you download and changed your directory, you need some libraries:
 ```
 pip install -r requirements.txt
 ```